-- (1) Significant transactions information - A. Loans to others: None. - B. Provision of endorsements and guarantees to others: None. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): None. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Group's paid-in capital: None. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: Please refer to table 1. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None. - I. Trading in derivative instruments undertaken during the reporting periods: None. - J. Significant inter- Group transactions during the reporting periods: Please refer to table 2.
+(1) Significant transactions information

+- A. Loans to others: None. - B. Provision of endorsements and guarantees to others: None. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): None. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: Please refer to table 1. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None. - I. Significant inter-company transactions during the reporting periods: Please refer to table 2.